JanetNANZI/Janet-Zheng-Profile/README.md

 ## Publications
 1. Antonios Saravanos, Dongnanzi Zheng, and Stavros Zervoudakis.
 2022.
 Measuring Consumer Perceived Warm-Glow for Technology Adoption Modeling.
 In Proceedings of the 8th International Conference on e-Society, e-Learning and e-Technologies (ICSLT '22).
 Association for Computing Machinery, New York, NY, USA, 95–102. https://doi.org/10.1145/3545922.3545938

-2.Saravanos, A., Zervoudakis, S., & Zheng, D. (2022).
+2. Saravanos, A., Zervoudakis, S., & Zheng, D. (2022).
 Extending the Technology Acceptance Model 3 to Incorporate the Phenomenon of Warm-Glow.
 Information, 13(9), 429. https://doi.org/10.3390/info13090429

-3.Saravanos, A., Zheng, D., Zervoudakis, S., Delfino, D. (2021).
+3. Saravanos, A., Zheng, D., Zervoudakis, S., Delfino, D. (2021).
 Exploring the Effect of Resolution on the Usability of Locimetric Authentication.
 In: Stephanidis, C., et al. HCI International 2021 - Late Breaking Papers: Design and User Experience.
 HCII 2021.
 Lecture Notes in Computer Science(), vol 13094.
 Springer, Cham. https://doi.org/10.1007/978-3-030-90238-4_27

 4. Saravanos, A., Zheng, D., & Zervoudakis, S. (2022).
 The Effect of Warm-Glow on User Perceived Usability and Intention to Adopt Technology: Extending UTAUT2. arXiv preprint arXiv:2210.01242.